 “Misclassification of employees as independent contractors” is now a common phrase uttered by state and federal legislators and regulators.
 State task forces have been formed to crack down on businesses that do not pay unemployment insurance and workers’ compensation premiums or withhold taxes for workers whom the states believe are employees and not independent contractors (ICs).
 Class action lawyers have been targeting some of those same types of companies, seeking unpaid employee benefits and overtime for workers who are not treated as employees.

 This White Paper first examines the risks posed to private businesses and governmental entities that have business models reliant upon the use of ICs and other contingent workers.
-We then address how those risks typically arise and the costly consequences those risks may pose to companies and organizations using ICs.
+I then address how those risks typically arise and the costly consequences those risks may pose to companies and organizations using ICs.
 Finally, this White Paper discusses the steps businesses can take to avoid or minimize IC misclassification liability, including re-structuring, re-documenting, and re-implementing their business models, voluntary or government-sponsored reclassification, or redistribution of ICs through the use of a knowledgeable workforce management or staffing firm.

 Federal and State Regulatory Initiatives

 With funds authorized by the Obama administration in its budget released in January 2012, the U.S. Department of Labor is hiring more investigators to “detect and deter” companies from misclassifying employees as independent contractors and failing to properly pay overtime or afford statutory benefits to workers.
 The federal budget for Fiscal Year 2013 also finances inter-agency cooperation: $14 million was budgeted in the coming year for grants to states to assist them in identifying misclassification and recovering unpaid taxes.